 Carrots grow best in loose, moist, fertile soil and the time spent preparing the soil pays dividends.

 - Loosen the soil and work it to a fine tilth, removing debris and any clods that won’t break down.
-Don’t leave anything that would hinder the root growth.
+Don’t leave anything that would hinder or distort the root growth.

 - Work in some compost and well-rotted manure – not fresh manure, which is responsible for forked and misshapen roots.